aishahsofea/cartpole/README.md

 5000: 196
 ```

 After 5000 episodes of training, the average rewards is starting to look good.
 This means that, on average (episode 4501-5000), the pole was upright up to 196 timesteps.
 In fact, for the last 300 episodes or so, the pole was upright for 200 timesteps.
-This proves that our agent indeed learns over time.
+This shows that our agent indeed learns over time.

+<h5>Observe trained agent</h5>

+In `play()` method, we initialize a new CartPole environment.
+By default, the maximum timesteps for each CartPole episode is 500.
+However, I want to observe the agent balancing the pole for at most 1000 steps.
+This can be easily achieved by setting `env._max_episode_steps = 1000`.
+After the environment is set, we will render it for as long as `done = True`.
+Note that we are now utilizing the populated Q-table and actions are selected based on greedy algorithm instead of epsilon-greedy.

+Outcome: Our agent does really well!

+> `Agent finished with a reward of 1000.0`

 **P/S**: Please check out [deeplizard](https://deeplizard.com/learn/video/HGeI30uATws) for Q-learning implementation with Gym.
+Parts of my code are inspired by their implementation.
 They also have awesome tutorials on topics like Deep Learning, Neural Networks and how to put the knowledge together using tools like Keras and Pytorch.